ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 When you create a volume, you must specify the OS type.
 The OS type specifies the operating system of the host that's going to access the volume.
 It also determines the layout of data on the volume, the geometry that is used to access that data, and the minimum and maximum size of the volume.
 The OS Type can't be modified after the volume is created.
-The actual size of the volume might vary slightly based on the OS type of the volume.
+The actual size of the volume can vary slightly based on the OS type of the volume.
 Choosing the correct type for your Windows OS helps to prevent mis-aligned IO operations.

 If the volume is being presented as a raw block device to a guest, select the OS type of the guest's OS.
 If the volume is being presented to the hypervisor to serve Virtual hard disk (VHD) files, choose Hyper-V.